Cyber Force (comics): Volume 4

 Top Cow debuted the fourth volume of the series in October 2012.
 This was a rebooted Cyber Force as part of the company's "Top Cow Rebirth" initiative.
 Funded through a Kickstarter campaign, the first five issues were released for free.
 Silvestri provided cyberpunk-influenced art for the rebooted series, while Khoi Pham was brought aboard as illustrator after five years of exclusive work for Marvel Comics.
 The first issue received a positive review from Benjamin Bailey of IGN, who described the post-apocalyptic setting as both interesting and genuine.
 Commenting on Pham's art, he cited some inconsistencies, particularly with respect to renderings of technology.

 Volume 5

-The fifth volume of the series was launched in late 2015 as a digital-only series written by Matt Hawkins, released on the webcomic service LINE Webtoon.
+The fifth volume of the series was announced as a 2015 digital-only series written by Matt Hawkins, released on the webcomic service Webtoon.
+It was eventually launched as a printed comic series by Image in 2018.